Casco Bay: Pre-Revolution

 In 1751, the British Royal Navy assigned George Tate to Maine to oversee the harvesting of timber for ship masts, having previously focused its mast timber operations along the Piscataqua River basin.
 Tate built a house on a tributary of the Fore River estuary that today is the Tate House Museum.
 At the head of the Harraseeket River in Freeport, Mast Landing was likewise a loading point for pine timber reserved as masts for the Royal Navy.
 Mast timber was a sufficiently valuable commodity for the Royal Navy to provide timber cargo ships with armed escorts, and to send them back across the North Atlantic with empty holds to shorten the times for fresh shipments to arrive at British shipyards.
 Maine pines were marked with the "broad arrow" symbol to indicate that they were for harvest in service of the navy.
 Anyone else caught felling those trees was fined.

 The historic Tate House Museum in Portland, Maine, with the original structure built in about 1755 by the royal mast agent George Tate.

-Tate also pursued other mercantile interests, selling timber, clapboards, rum, and other products, helping build the port as a growing center of commerce alongside merchants like Samuel Waldo, Jedidiah Preble, William Tyng, Enoch Freeman, Enoch Moody, and Thomas Westbrook, who began harvesting mast timber in 1727 and in partnership with Waldo dammed the Presumpscot River in 1735 for a sawmill and gristmill.
+Tate also pursued other mercantile interests, selling lumber, clapboards, rum, and other products, helping build the port as a growing center of commerce alongside merchants like Samuel Waldo, Jedidiah Preble, William Tyng, Enoch Freeman, Enoch Moody, and Thomas Westbrook, who began harvesting mast timber in 1727 and in partnership with Waldo dammed the Presumpscot River in 1735 for a sawmill and gristmill.
 In 1768, Falmouth exported more than four million feet of lumber and 150,000 wood staves for barrels to British ports, and between 1768 and 1772 shipped more mast timber than the largest ports in Nova Scotia, New Hampshire, Massachusetts, New York, and Pennsylvania combined.
 West Indies ports were also major export destinations for wood products loaded at Falmouth, for use in construction and barrels.
 Imported products were sold in Falmouth stores and distributed throughout the Casco Bay region and inland.

 The booming wood trade helped create cottage industries, with exports bringing in money to fund extensive construction, including churches, inns, assembly halls, and infrastructure, like bridges.

 Harpswell was incorporated in 1758, followed by Cape Elizabeth in 1765.

 Falmouth and other coastal towns were still outposts in an otherwise remote region, as John Adams wrote in an account of a 1765 trip through Maine, part of his legal circuit at the time as an attorney.
 Adams wrote, "From Falmouth now Portland in Casco Bay, to Pownalborough there was an entire wilderness, except North Yarmouth, New Brunswick and Long Reach.
 At each of which places were a few Houses.
 In general it was a wilderness, encumbered with the greatest number of trees, of the largest size, the tallest height, I have ever seen."